How to Play Lotto

 |Match 5 plus Bonus Ball||1 in 2,330,636||£50,000 (estimated)|

 How to Check Your Ticket

-- Clicking on the Lotto Results page and carefully checking the winning numbers with your ticket.
+- Visit the Lotto Results page and carefully check the winning numbers against your ticket

-- Entering your numbers into the Lotto Checker on this site which will check your numbers against the last 180 days’ worth of draws.
+- Entering your numbers into the Lotto Checker which will check your numbers against all draws in the last 180 days

-- Downloading the Lottery Results app to your iPhone or Android device so you can check your numbers anywhere you are.
+- Download the Lottery Results app to your iPhone or Android device so that you can check your numbers on the move

 How to Claim Your Lotto Winnings